 Goodwill is not impaired during the year and other intangible assets are amortized as disclosed in note 2.3.
+Capital WIP relates to the new software's which are under development

 The recoverable amount of the consolidated entity's goodwill has been determined by a value-in-use calculation using a discounted cash flow model, based on 3 year projected period approved by the management.